tillitis/tkey-ssh-agent/README.md

 ## The RNG stream app

-This app generates a qontinious stream of high quality random numbers that can be read from the USB device endpoint (for example dev/ttyACM0 in Linux).
+This app generates a continuous stream of high quality random numbers that can be read from the USB device endpoint (for example /dev/ttyACM0 in Linux).

 The app can be loaded and started using the `runapp` described above.